 Second-hand film cameras are not only inexpensive, they're also feature-rich and surprisingly capable.
-John Wad guides you to the best
+John Wade reveals some more pre-loved best buys

 If you already own a collection of modern autofocus lenses that you wish to continue using, there are 1990s AF classics like the Canon EOS 3 or Nikon F100 to choose from.
 If you feel more adventurous, though, go back a few years more.